bimobject/docs/docs/minidocs/panels/transport-compare.md

 This panel shows how the the selected material has been transported.

 :::warning The data is scoped
 The editable fields are **not** global, and will only saved for this product.
-This allows you to use the same material in multiple entities, but have their usage be tracked based on the relevant manufacturing process.
+This allows you to use the same transport in multiple entities, but have its impact be tracked based on the relevant manufacturing process.
 :::

 ## Generic vs specific data